Bourne High School: Sports

-Also notable is the girls' Volleyball team, who won state championships in 2000, 2004, and 2018.
+Also notable is the girls' Volleyball team, who won state championships in 2000, 2004, 2018, and 2024.

 The football team went undefeated in the regular season in 1965, 1980, 2004, and 2011.
 In 2011, they won the Division 3A State Championship for the first time in the school's history and had the teams only perfect season.

+Timothy Crowley entered the Cape Cod lacrosse Hall of Fame in 2023 due to his great success as a head coach of the program here.

+The baseball team won the state championship in 2023.

+The 2023-24 Boys' Basketball team lost in the Division 4 Championship Game.
+This was their first Finals appearance since 1959.

 Bourne high school also offers programs such as Football, Field Hockey, Cross Country, Soccer, Basketball, Winter track, Lacrosse, Spring Track, Softball, and Baseball.